 The sublingual method means putting CBD under your tongue.
 This is the route used by CBD oil, but you can also use CBD sprays, sublingual strips, lozenges, and even pure CBD powder.

-Since the mucous membranes under your tongue are rich in capillaries (tiny blood vessels), the CBD is absorbed directly into the blood, bypassing the digestive tract.
+Since the mucous membranes under your tongue are rich in capillaries (tiny blood vessels), CBD is absorbed directly into the blood, bypassing the digestive tract.
 As a result, the sublingual bioavailability of CBD is significantly higher than oral (4).

 The sublingual route is arguably the most effective CBD administration method because it combines good bioavailability with relatively fast and long-lasting effects and easy dosage control.